gravyboat/livestreamer-powershell/README.rst

-Powershell Script Docs (Twitch, Youtube)
+Powershell Script Docs (Twitch, Youtube, Crunchyroll)
 ===============================

 This guide assumes you have installed Livestreamer and powershell: